-The tower is capped with eight 4" Curved\Strips, which are attached to the Circular Girder 27 with Angle Brackets.
-At their upper ends, four of the Curved Strips are attached by Angle Brackets to a Bush Wheel 29, in the boss of which is an 8" Rod 30 that carries two 11⁄2" Flanged Wheel.
+The tower is capped with eight 4" Curved Strips, attached to the Circular Girder 27 with Angle Brackets.
+At ends, four of the Curved Strips are attached by Angle Bracket Wheel 29, in the boss of which is an 8" Rod 30 that carrifanged Wheels and a \$" Flanged Wheel.